Overview of the DESI Legacy Imaging Surveys

-Alternatively, if the source is spatially extended, then the same light profile (an exponential disk, de Vaucouleurs, or combination) is consistently fit to all images in order to determine the best-fit source shape parameters and photometry\footnote{Further details regarding the catalog construction and source parameter extraction can be found at the Legacy Surveys' \href{http://legacysurvey.org/dr6/description/}{website describing the latest data release}.}.
+Alternatively, if the source is spatially extended, then the same light profile (an exponential disk, de Vaucouleurs, or combination) is consistently fit to all images in order to determine the best-fit source position, source shape parameters and photometry\footnote{Further details regarding the catalog construction and source parameter extraction can be found at the Legacy Surveys' \href{http://legacysurvey.org/dr6/description/}{website describing the latest data release}.}.

 \tractor\ model fits are determined using only the optical $grz$ data.
 The mid-infrared photometry for each optically-detected source is then determined by forcing the location and shape of the model, convolving with the {\it WISE} PSF and fitting to the {\it WISE} stacked image.
 This ``forced photometry'' approach allows us to deblend any confused {\it WISE} sources by using the higher-spatial-resolution optical data, but also limits the Legacy Surveys catalogs to only contain {\it WISE} photometry for sources that are detected at optical wavelengths.
-The procedure described produces object fluxes and colors that are consistently measured across the three Legacy Surveys.
+The procedure described produces object positions, fluxes and colors that are consistently measured across the three Legacy Surveys.